jenny011/cca-project12/README.md

 ## Notice
 "interference-parsec" folder does NOT exist in cloud-comp-arch-project.\
+The content of "parsec-benchmarks" folder is different from cloud-comp-arch-project.\
-I created it for part2a and part2b.
-Copy the folder into your cloud-comp-arch-project.
+I created it for automating part2a and part2b.
+Copy the folders into your cloud-comp-arch-project.

 ## PART 1